carbon-language/carbon-lang/docs/design/generics/goals.md

 ### Better compiler experience

-Compared to C++ templates, we expect to reduce build times, particularly when developing.
+Compared to C++ templates, we expect to reduce build times, particularly in development builds.
 We also expect the compiler to be able to report clearer errors, and report them earlier in the build process.

 One source of improvement is that the bodies of generic functions and types can